mihirnimgade/hypercube-optimization/README.md

 $$f: S \rightarrow \mathbb{R}, S \subseteq \mathbb{R}^{n}, n \in \mathbb{Z}^{+}$$

 In the above notation, $f$ is the objective function, $S$ is the search space, and $n$ is the dimensionality of the problem.
-The goal of the hypercube optimization algorithm (or really any global optimization algorithm) is to find some $s \in S$ such that $f(s)$ is "optimum" for whatever definition of optimum (usually either maximum or minimum).
+Ideally, the goal of the hypercube optimization algorithm (or really any global optimization algorithm) is to find some $s \in S$ such that $f(s)$ is "optimum" for whatever definition of optimum (usually either maximum or minimum).

-It is important to note that this algorithm knows nothing about the internals of how the function is calculated nor does it need any gradient information about the function (e.g., Jacobian, Hessian).
-Rather, the algorithm treats the objective function as a black box.
+It is important to note that this algorithm knows nothing about the internals of how the function is calculated nor does it need **any gradient information** about the function (e.g., Jacobian, Hessian).
+Rather, the algorithm treats the objective function as a **black box**.

-This implementation is based on _"Optimization of High-Dimensional Functions through Hypercube Evaluation"_ (https://www.hindawi.com/journals/cin/2015/967320/).

 ## Algorithm outline

+This implementation is based on _"Optimization of High-Dimensional Functions through Hypercube Evaluation"_ by Rahib H. Abiyev and Mustafa Tunay (https://www.hindawi.com/journals/cin/2015/967320/).

+The algorithm's basic process involves initializing an n-dimensional cube (hypercube) that is the size of your search space and randomly generating a population of points that reside within the hypercube.
+This population represents inputs to the objective function.
+The population is evaluated using the objective function and the current "best" point is acquired.

+Depending on the location of the current best point and the previous one, the hypercube displaces and shrinks in space to focus in on the global optimum.

+A high-level flowchart is shown below:

+TODO: add flowchart

 ## Installation